Plan Making in Trafford

 All local authorities are required to produce a Local Plan with the aim of providing a more flexible planning system that adapts to changing priorities and which seeks to secure sustainable development.

 The Local Plan sets out how we will plan the future of development in Trafford.
-It will guide new developments to appropriate locations, while protecting our natural environment and built heritage, and provides guidance to developers on submitting planning applications.
+It will guide new developments to appropriate locations, while protecting our natural environment and built heritage, and gives advice to developers on submitting planning applications.

 This includes the Core Strategy, the Land Allocations Plan, The GM Joint Waste Plan, the GM Joint Minerals Plan and the Unitary Development Plan (UDP).
-In addition there are other documents such as Supplementary Planning Documents (SPD's) which provide planning guidance and support the Local Plan.
+There are also other documents such as Supplementary Planning Documents (SPD's) which provide planning guidance and support the Local Plan.

 Evidence base documents to support the Trafford Local Plan